expired-brain/digitalocean-setup-for-laravel/README.md

 cat example.com.csr
 ```

-Then, open you CA and request a certificate using generated CSR.
+Then, open your Certificate Authority and request a certificate using generated CSR.

 Once you downloaded the certificate you have to install it.